Calibration Tools¶

 Multiple Query Configuration¶

-While using changing the configuration globally isn’t recommended, the configuration object created above can be passed into each query.
-This allows for reuse of your configuration while making it explicit what configuration is being used for each query.
+Although changing the configuration globally is not recommended, the configuration object created above can be passed into each query.
+This allows the configuration to be reused while making explicit which configuration each query uses.

-To change the configuration that a query uses the calib_tools.query_update() function can be used.
-This function takes in a query and the changes to that query and then outputs the modified query object.
+To change the configuration that a query uses, use the calib_tools.query_update() function.
+This function takes a query and a set of changes, and returns the modified query object.

 query_update() definition: